-AUM is approved by the Veterans Administration to offer educational training and provide certification for G.I.
-Bill benefits.
-Veterans planning to attend school and receive G.I.
-Bill benefits should visit the VA Manager in the Office of Financial Aid to complete the paperwork necessary for AUM to submit enrollment certification for benefit payments.
+AUM is approved by the Alabama State Approving Agency (SAA) to offer educational training benefits (GI Bill®) and provide certification for Federal VA benefits.
+Veterans planning to attend school and receive Federal VA benefits should visit the VA Manager in the Office of Financial Aid to complete the paperwork necessary for AUM to submit enrollment certification for benefit payments.

-Eligible veterans receive a monthly stipend that can vary according to enrollment level.
-Graduate students receive full-time benefits if enrolled for at least nine (9) credit hours, three-quarter time benefits for 6-8 hours and half benefits for at least 4.5 hours for a standard 15-week term.
+Eligible veterans receive a monthly stipend that can vary according to the student's benefit, enrollment level, and length of the term.
+Typically, graduate students receive full-time benefits if enrolled for at least six (6) credit hours, three-quarter time benefits for 4-5 hours and half benefits for at least 3 hours for a standard 15-week term.

-When possible, those enrolling and using G.I.
-Bill benefits to pay for educational costs should have sufficient funds to finance themselves for one semester or at least until payments begin coming from the Veterans Administration (approximately six weeks) after the start of the first term.
+When possible, those enrolling and using Federal VA benefits to pay for educational costs should have sufficient funds to finance themselves for one semester or at least until payments begin coming from the Veterans Administration (approximately six weeks) after the start of the first term.

-For complete information about these programs, please contact the VA Manager at 334-244-3571.
+For complete information about these programs, please contact the VA Manager at 334-244-3288.